Rubber-metal glue reliably connects two fundamentally different materials

 Metal can also come in many different forms: iron, aluminum, steel, sheet metal, etc. It can also be bare or have a treated surface, for example coated or painted.
 This is also crucial for the selection of the right adhesive for the metal-rubber connection.

 Another factor - as with all adhesives - is the size of the area to be glued.
-Super glue (e.g. Our cyanoacrylate glue), s suitable for small areas to be glued or strips, whereas for larger areas of several square centimeters, a 2-component glue is recommended.
+Super glue (e.g. Our cyanoacrylate adhesive), s suitable for small areas to be glued or strips, whereas for larger areas of several square centimeters, a 2-component adhesive is recommended.
 For areas of several square meters, contact adhesives based on polychloropores (also called chloropen rubber or CR) should be used.

 How to Use Adhesive for Rubber and Metal